Corecii/GreenTea/pages/DEVELOPMENT.md

 - `lunar moonwave dev`, `lunar moonwave build --publish`, etc. if [lunar](https://github.com/corecii/lunar) is installed (via rokit)
 - `lune run moonwave -- dev`, `lune run moonwave -- build --publish`, etc. otherwise

+## Removed Classes

+When Roblox removes an instance class which is present in InstanceClasses, we _cannot_ just remove it from the InstanceClasses table because this may break code which previously worked.

+Instead, we should leave the runtime type definition for the class present, but alias its Luau type to `never`.
+This will trigger a type error in any code that uses it, but won't change runtime behavior.
+Type-erroring is wanted behavior: this class is removed from the engine, so anything referring to it both is already type-erroring and needs to be changed.
+Changing runtime behavior is _not_ wanted in non-major releases.

 ## License Credits

 ### Favicon